aareyes96/variable_power_source/readme.md

 ## Features

-* Complete range ( from 0V to 30V and 0A to 15A ) control with a maximun precision for a wide range.
+* Complete range ( from 0V to 30V and 0A to 15A ) control with a maximum precision for a wide range.
-* Fast shortcircuit protecction.
+* Fast short-circuit protection.
-* Minimun modifications maded to ATX Power Supply.
+* Minimum modifications made to ATX Power Supply.
 * Nice and clear interface.
 * ~~5V (of Standby supply) for USB plug~~ (Not supported yet).
 * small design (all into ATX chassis) by choice.